dbca-wa/ssslite/README.md

 ## Installation

-Set up this project for development using [uv](https://docs.astral.sh/uv/) to install and manage a Python virtual environment.
+Dependencies for this project are managed using [uv](https://docs.astral.sh/uv/).
-With uv installed, clone and cd into the project, then install like so:
+With uv installed, change into the project directory and run:

-    uv install
+    uv sync

 Activate the virtualenv like so:

     source .venv/bin/activate

-To run Python commands in the activated virtualenv, thereafter run them like so:
+Run Python commands in the activated virtualenv like so:

-    python manage.py
+    python ssslite.py

-Manage new or updated project dependencies with uv also, like so:
+Manage new or updated project dependencies with uv like so:

     uv add newpackage==1.0

-Run the application locally like so:

-    python ssslite.py

 ## Docker image